SurveyGuardian/SurveyGuardian/README.md

 ## Good to know

 ### Updating the included Bot Detection Framework
-The plugin includes the <a href="https://github.com/fingerprintjs/BotD">FingerprintJS BotD framework</a> in version 1 (v1) for detecting bots.<br>
+The plugin includes the [FingerprintJS BotD framework](https://github.com/fingerprintjs/BotD) in version 1 (v1) for detecting bots.
-If there are updates to version 1 the newest code will automatically be loaded.
-If there is a major update of FingerprintJs BotD, for example version 2, you can contact the plugin creator to notify to update the code.
+If there are updates to version 1, the newest code will automatically be loaded.
+If there is a major update of FingerprintJs BotD, for example, version 2, you can contact us to notify to update the code.
 You can also update the code yourself in the file "checker.js" ([Link to checker.json](https://github.com/SurveyGuardian/SurveyGuardian/blob/master/SurveyGuardian/assets/checker.js)) lines 208-232.

 ### Extend the number of attention check questions
-If you want to delete, add or edit attention check questions, navigate to "SurveyGuardian > assets > attentionchecks.json" ([Link to attentionchecks.json](https://github.com/SurveyGuardian/SurveyGuardian/blob/master/SurveyGuardian/assets/attentionchecks.json)).
+If you want to delete, add, or edit attention check questions, navigate to "SurveyGuardian > assets > attentionchecks.json" ([Link to attentionchecks.json](https://github.com/SurveyGuardian/SurveyGuardian/blob/master/SurveyGuardian/assets/attentionchecks.json)).
 Create new entries in the same pattern.
 The current attention checks are:

 | **Question (ID)**                                                                                                                                                                                                                                                                                          | **Answers (ID)**                                                                 | **Correct Answer ID** |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------|-----------------------|